Zoe Lofgren: Health care

 Lofgren is a member of the Medicare for All Caucus and co-sponsored the legislation introduced by Representative John Conyers in 2017.
 She rescinded her sponsorship of a similar bill introduced by Representative Pramila Jayapal in 2019, arguing that the bill's two-year timeline was not feasible.
 Lofgren continues to support a public option for health insurance, and 2021 co-sponsored Jayapal's bill to lower the Medicare eligibility age from 65 to 60.

 Net neutrality

 Lofgren is a supporter of net neutrality policies to prevent internet service providers (ISPs) from engaging in data discrimination.
 In 2018, she signed a discharge petition to force a vote on net neutrality protections in Congress.

+2024 presidential nominee

+On July 19, 2024, Lofgren called for Joe Biden to withdraw from the 2024 United States presidential election.